mazgch/hpg/software/README.md

 - USB Hub works with the standard Windows drivers.

 ## CDC interface:
 The solution provides a debug console on a CDC USB port.
 This interface can be used to update this application firmware after compiling it in the Arduino environment.
 After normal startup it will provide visibility of the activity of the solution.
-Messages are tagged depending on their severity and software block.
+Messages are tagged depending on their severity and software block. (the debug output on the CDC port was recently restructed to use the ESP log APIs an now looks different)

 ```
 INFO:  -------------------------------------------------------------------